 To paraphrase Seve, I miss I miss I make.
 Wu 3-putted and let Hammer stay tied for the day.
 You could definitely tell that Wu was kicking himself for that one.

 There were easily over 100 people following the pair as we got to the final stretch.
-We had started with a modest 20 people but we had grown substantially.
-It was not the full attention that this match deserved, but I was happy to see them nonetheless.
+We had started with a modest 20 people but our crew had grown substantially.
+It was not the full attention that this match deserved but I was happy to see them nonetheless.
 Spectators included Stanford players Isaiah Salinda and Frank Huang as well as Oregon’s Edwin Yi.
-It felt important.
+It did not feel like your typical amateur golf match.

 After losing the 17th hole to be dormie, Brandon Wu got the ball to about 20 feet after his approach on the final hole.
 The putt on 18 was downhill, it was fast, and it was do-or-die.